Penn-TopGuNN/TopGuNN/README.md

 	4.	word_sim_search.py / word_sim_search.sh

-		running queries.
+		Running your queries!
 Using the query matrix that was generated in embed_and_filter.py, each content word is queried for and searched in the annoy or faiss index (whichever one was created)

 		Expected output files